-Travelling and holidays might not be on the agenda in the short-term, but the world will resume travel again once everything is under control.
-If you have time on your hands, or you’re just looking for a new, positive project to keep busy and look ahead during this quarantine, then planning your post-coronavirus trip is a great way to help to lift spirits and help you to get ahead of the game once travelling kicks back in.
-You can also get loved ones involved too and plan the ideal trip for everyone.
+Travelling might not be top of everyone’s agenda in the short-term, but if you have time on your hands, or you’re just searching for a new, positive project to look to the future, then planning your next trip is a great way to help to lift spirits and get ahead of the game.
+Get loved ones involved too and plan the ideal trip for everyone.

-Many airlines are releasing their flights in advance for the whole of 2021 and holiday travel organisations are offering package deals and accommodation ahead of schedule to allow everyone to plan their next holiday destination once travel can resume.
-To avoid making any last-minute plans once you can travel, or paying a fortune when demand picks up again, take the time to really research your most ideal and perfect trip away now.
+Many airlines are releasing their flights in advance for the whole of 2021 and holiday travel organisations are offering package deals and accommodation ahead of schedule.
+Avoid making last-minute decisions, or paying a fortune when travel demand picks up, by taking the time to research your ideal trip now.

 If you fancy somewhere in Europe, maybe a cooler trip to Scandinavia, or sun drenched holiday to Southern Europe, then looking at the easyJet holidays site is a start to see all flights available in late 2020 to late 2021.
 As one of Europe’s main airlines, they’re actually offering flights well in advance at the moment.
 See their route map for all flight routes they operate.
-Or opt for a flight comparison sites such as Skyscanner, Kayak, Expedia, Opodo and Momondo, but they are currently only showing flight schedules up to April 2021, so you may be best searching direct for summer 2021 inspiration.
+Or opt for a flight comparison sites such as Skyscanner, Kayak, Expedia, Opodo and Momondo.

 Quite a few airline websites offer an ‘inspire me’ tool such as easyJet’s tool to help you decide from a range of factors to manage your options and source a holiday based on budget, departing airport, dates and your key factors for travelling such as a beach getaway, snowy expedition, family trip, solo tour, couples or honeymoon retreat, an island paradise or an action-packed adventure.
 This selection trip tool is useful to uncover what locations are perfectly matched to your criteria and to see what other people recommend.
 If you’re not restricted to Europe then why not use the iconic Lonely Planet resources such as this destination finder to explore which continent, country and city would be best suited to your next trip away!
 Once you’ve chosen your destination, why not use Lonely Planet destination travel guides to increase your knowledge on what the place has to offer and find out what other travellers recommend.
 Nothing’s better than relaxing with a nice travel book to get you excited about your trip!
 And your long awaited adventure will be all the better because you’ve prepared in advance.